RunKingProgram/HiRRM/README.md

 |4 |1|14.3|3|
 ...

-#### order
+#### Order
-An object class of numeric: the optimal growth trajectory could be chosen according to the Bayesian information criterion (BIC).
+Order is an object class of numeric, that is, the order of optimal Legendre Submodel is an object class of numeric.
+Corrently, submodel is taken at the order of optimal Legendre polynomial used to fit population dynamic trajectory, which can be detemined by:
 ```
 coefy <- Estimate_coefy(Phenotype,4)
 ```